I am an aqueous and isotope geochemist. I investigate Earth’s global carbon cycle on both modern and geologic timescales.

-A major theme of my research is understanding silicate chemical weathering, a natural process with controls Earth’s atmospheric CO2 levels on long timescales, and ultimately regulates global temperatures.
-To this end, I have conducted studies on chemical weathering in Iceland, New Zealand, and Greenland.
-My studies on Iceland addressed the growing debate on whether chemical weathering of volcanic terranes, such as Iceland, have a disproportionally large impact on Earth’s long-term atmospheric CO2 levels.
-My research in Fiordland, New Zealand investigated the extent to which plant biogeochemical cycling alters the primary signatures of weathering in rivers.
-My work in Greenland challenged the long-held assumption that ice sheets, like valley glaciers, largely weather non-silicate minerals regardless of bedrock composition.
+My academic background is in silicate chemical weathering, the natural process that controls Earth’s atmospheric CO2 levels on long timescales and ultimately regulates global temperatures.
+I have conducted studies on chemical weathering around the world.
+My research has addressed whether chemical weathering of volcanic terranes, such as Iceland, have a disproportionally large impact on Earth’s longterm atmospheric CO2 levels, challenged the long-held assumption that silicate chemical weathering beneath ice sheets is minimal, and investigated the extent to which plant biogeochemical cycling alters the primary signatures of chemical weathering in rivers.

 More recently, I have been investigating Enhanced Weathering (EW), a carbon dioxide removal (CDR) strategy that accelerates the process of natural chemical weathering to combat climate change.
 EW optimizes the controls on chemical weathering such that large quantities of CO2 are sequestered on human, rather than geologic, timescales.
 Presently, I am VP and Head of Science at Vesta, where we are conducting fundamental research into coastal EW and launched the world’s first pilot trial of EW in a marine environment in July 2022.
 Prior to this, I served at the Leverhulme Centre for Climate Change Mitigation and implemented the first large-scale field trials of terrestrial EW at agricultural sites in the US, Malaysia, and the UK.